Xeon E5-2650 v4 Review

 Performance and Tests

-Synthetic test results are predictable: decent level of multi-threaded performance, but mediocre power per core.
+Synthetic test results are predictable: solid multi-threaded performance but mediocre single-core metrics.

 CPU-Z